 Here in Portland, in addition to teaching ballet, creative movement, contemporary, and yoga for The Aspire Project, Ella is the lead teacher at Pure Barre Portland.
 She also teaches creative movement and contemporary jazz for youth at Northwest Dance Project.
 As a volunteer for Living Yoga, Ella teaches trauma-informed yoga to teen girls and has also taught Hatha yoga for adults at Yoga Shala of Portland and Zenality Yoga.
 She remains actively involved in the Portland dance community by taking classes at various studios and dancing in freelance performance projects.
 Most recently, Ella has danced with Fault Line Dance under the direction of Eliza Larson, premiering a new full-length work entitled “In Circadia.”
 She is excited to share her love of movement with students of all ages and ability levels!

-program coordinator / Instructor / Designer
+program director, Operations / Instructor / Designer

 Jacki grew up dancing in a small studio in Martinez, California.
 She started ballet classes at age 3 and continued her training at many summer intensives including American Ballet Theatre and Diablo Ballet.
 She also attended the Walnut Hill School for the Arts Intensive as a scholarship recipient.
 She moved to Portland in 2009 and graduated from Portland State University in 2013 with a Bachelor of Arts in Graphic Design and a minor in dance.
 During her time in college she explored other dance genres and found a new love for hip hop, jazz, and lyrical.
 She became coordinator and choreographer for PSU's recreational dance club where she taught and choreographed lyrical and hip hop routines.

-fundraising coordinator / instructor
+development program coordinator / instructor